• NXS WORLD is a collaborative artwork that explores ‘the self’ in the age of digital technology.

 In 2016 Goys & Birls initiated the collaborative research project NXS exploring “the self” in the age of digital technology.
 At the end of 2017, NXS was joined by Karolien Buurman.

-Get in touch with us through mail at firstname.lastname@example.org or follow us on Instagram and Facebook
+Get in touch with us through firstname.lastname@example.org or follow us on Instagram and Facebook